bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      Select letters.letter as letter, fruits.name as foods from fruits right join letters on mid(fruits.name,1,1) = letters.letter;

-*The only difference between the **LEFT JOIN** and **RIGHT JOIN** is the order by which the tables are referenced to determine which table is fully evaluated and which is partially evaluated.*
+*The only difference between the **LEFT JOIN** and **RIGHT JOIN** is the order by which the tables are referenced to determine which table is fully evaluated and which is partially evaluated.
+Also, remember that you must use the keyword ‘on’ instead of having or where in order for these queries to work.*

 Here is an example of both tables being listed alphabetically.